 One commenter stated that "The big question that I think comes up in good manufacturing practices now after we've seen the seafood HACCP regulations and the juice HACCP regulations is what do you do with SSOPs?
 Should they be incorporated into the GMPs?
 I think that we should really consider possibly removing those from those two HACCP regulations and putting the SSOP requirement into the GMPs so that you'll have a good definition across the board throughout the nation, and what the components are of each category."

 One commenter wrote "...the revised CGMPs should provide that food establishments that produce or handle high-risk foods, such as those at risk for Listeria monocytogenes (i.e., soft cheese, pasteurized and unpasteurized milk products, seafood products, and prepared salads), be required to meet stiffer standards.
-Facilities making such products should be required to have written plans addressing L. monocytogenes and to test their environments and final products for the presence of the pathogen." back to the top
+Facilities making such products should be required to have written plans addressing L. monocytogenes and to test their environments and final products for the presence of the pathogen."

 One commenter noted that "One of the most significant advances in food processing controls since the original promulgation of the food GMP regulations is the development of environmental monitoring programs which include appropriate microbial testing.
 These programs help processors evaluate the effectiveness of sanitation programs and guide the development of improved sanitation programs."
 This commenter recommended that the following text be included in a modernized regulation: